ospo-alliance/my-ggi-board/README.md

 1. Run the pipeline manually: go to Build > Pipelines, click on the button 'New Pipeline' and then click on the button 'Run Pipeline'
 1. Once the pipeline is over, you are done, your dashboard is ready !

-!!! warning
-   You may encounter the folling "spam detection" error below:

-   > `gitlab.exceptions.GitlabHttpError: 409: {'error': 'Your issue has been recognized as spam.
-Please, change the content or solve the reCAPTCHA to proceed.'}

-   Please be patient are try again later.

 # GitHub deployment

 ## Fork the repository

-To deploy on GitHub, the simplest is to fork the [GitHub mirror repository](https://github.com/ospo-alliance/my-ggi-board) in your own space, using the _Fork_ feature: [github.com/ospo-alliance/my-ggi-board/fork]](https://github.com/ospo-alliance/my-ggi-board/fork).
+To deploy on GitHub, the simplest is to fork the [GitHub mirror repository](https://github.com/ospo-alliance/my-ggi-board) in your own space, using the _Fork_ feature: [github.com/ospo-alliance/my-ggi-board/fork](https://github.com/ospo-alliance/my-ggi-board/fork).

 <img src="resources/setup_fork-repo_github.png" width="50%" height="50%">